The Far North: 2000 Years of American Eskimo and Indian Art

 Organization: Douglas Lewis coordinated the exhibition at the National Gallery.
 In the installation, designed by Gaillard Ravenel, forest and coastal settings were recreated using weathered wood from an old barn, bark, wood chips, and pebbles.
 Sepia photographs of the areas from which the objects originated also were shown.

 Catalog: The Far North: 2000 Years of American Eskimo and Indian Art, by Henry B. Collins, Frederica de Laguna, Edmund Carpenter, and Peter Stone.
-Bloomington, Indiana: Indiana University Press, 1973.
+Bloomington, Indiana: Indiana University Press, in association with the National Gallery of Art, Washington, 1973.

 Portland Art Museum, September 23–November 18, 1973